-Step 2: At the top of the Export window you will find a number of tabs.
-Click on the Save Only Audio tab.
+In the left hand part of the Export window you will find a number of tabs.
+Click on the Save Audio File tab.

-Step 3: Open the list at the top of the tab and select the format you'd like to save the audio in.
+Select the format you'd like to save the audio in.

 While MP3 is the most commonplace format, supported by almost all media players and devices, FLAC format allows you to preserve high audio quality, albeit taking up considerably more disc space.
 When choosing an output format, it is important to note the quality of the original files: due to data compression limitations, digital audio cannot be restructured from very low quality files by saving them as FLAC audio, and vice versa - high quality files may lose some of that quality when saved to MP3 format which is limited to 320 Kbps.